COVID 19 Protocols – Member Responsibility

-Ahead of the Aintree Indoor Championship Show, commencing this week, alongside the ongoing competition dates that are in the show calendar we would like to take this opportunity to remind members of their legal and social responsibility in respect of current COVID-19 protocols.
+Ahead of sport resumption on the 2nd December we would like to take this opportunity to remind members of their legal and social responsibility in respect of current COVID-19 protocols.

 It is of vital importance, to all involved in the sport and the wider community, that we continue to diligently follow our current sport COVID-19 protocols which you can find on a recent statement here .
 The release dated the 10th September gives a protocol overview in addition to a link giving a more detailed list of British Showjumping protocols that are to be adhered to when attending one of our affiliated shows.
 These will also be accompanied by venue specific protocols which you will receive when entering a show.

-In recent weeks we have seen an increase in local lockdowns, and we would like to remind members that it their own personal responsibility to ensure that they adhere to these if they have been put in place within their locality.
+As we come out of national lockdown and enter into a tiered lockdown structure we would like to clarify that it is our members own personal responsibility to ensure that they adhere to protocols that relate to their locality.
+An overview of the tiers and what they mean for you that we issued on the 26 November can be found here.
 During these unprecedented times we must all take individual responsibility to best ensure the health of those around us in addition to preventing additional strain on the NHS and support services.
 It is also imperative that the same personal responsibility is also applied to those that may have travelled from, to or through any countries that are on the restricted air corridor list and which require an isolation period upon their return.

 On a final note, we would like to thank everyone who has been supportive of the protocols and assisted greatly in getting the sport to where it currently is today.